Renji Matsui

-Renji Matsui (松井 蓮之, Matsui Renji) is a Japanese footballer currently playing as a defensive midfielder for Kawasaki Frontale.
+Renji Matsui (松井 蓮之, Matsui Renji) is a Japanese footballer currently playing as a defensive midfielder for Vegalta Sendai.

 Club career

 In 2021, while studying at the Hosei University, Matsui was approved to be a designated special player for Kawasaki Frontale for the rest of the season, having agreed to join the club in 2022, when he graduated.

 Personal life

 Renji is the brother of Japanese model and actress Airi Matsui.